bitwarden/desktop/README.md

 Native Messaging (communication with the browser extension) works by having the browser start a lightweight proxy application baked into our desktop binary.
 To setup an environment which allows for easy debugging you will need to build the application for distribution, i.e. `npm run dist:<platform>`, start the dist version and enable desktop integration.
-This will write some manifests to disk, Consult the [native manifests](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Native_manifests#Manifest_location) documentation for more details of the manigest format, and the exact locations for the different platforms. *Note* that disabling the desktop integration will delete the manifests, and the files will need to be updated again.
+This will write some manifests to disk, Consult the [native manifests](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Native_manifests#Manifest_location) documentation for more details of the manifest format, and the exact locations for the different platforms. *Note* that disabling the desktop integration will delete the manifests, and the files will need to be updated again.

 The generated manifests are pre-configured with the production ID for the browser extensions.
 In order to use them with the development builds, the browser extension ID of the development build